 Airport: Bukarest/Otopeni (OTP), Baneasa (BBU)

-Otopeni, (officially called Henri Coanda), Bucharest’s main airport, is 17km north of the city on the DN1.
-Opened in 1970 but recently extended, it is a spacious, efficient airport.
-After getting off the plane and easing your way through the passport control, you’ll find yourself in the baggage reclaim area.
+Otopeni, (officially called Henri Coanda), Bucharest’s main airport: after getting off the plane and easing your way through the passport control, you’ll find yourself in the baggage reclaim area.
 Ignore all of the services on offer here.
 You should especially ignore the currency exchange desks: they do not offer decent rates.
 Instead, grab your luggage, which usually arrives promptly, and then it’s off through customs to the arrivals area.
 (If your luggage fails to arrive, head for the small office on the left hand side of the exit, where staff will help you find out where it might have gone).
 In the arrivals area, there are loads of ATMs, a press shop and a small cafe.
 To the right, there is a passage leading to the departures terminal: the passage is lined with car hire desks and a few shops, including a chemist.